 You may have seen illustrator Mike Lowery’s work in best-selling children’s books, on classic greeting cards, or in his Skillshare class on how to draw a colorful travel map. .
 He’s been successfully navigating the illustration business for more than a decade.
-In all that time, there have been only a handful of innovations that have transformed his workflow; iPad’s app, Procreate, is one of them.
+In all that time, just a handful of innovations have transformed his workflow.
+Procreate for iPad is one of them.

 “I didn’t think I’d end up liking drawing digitally, and I definitely didn’t think I’d end up using Procreate for client work,” Lowery tells us.
 “But now I use it every day.”
 He isn’t alone.
 The app has changed the way illustrators around the world approach and refine their work.

 We interviewed a crew of talented illustrators from far-reaching corners of the globe to get their best tips for drawing and painting with Procreate.
 Whether you’re just learning how to use Procreate or have relied on it for years, these simple tricks will help you get the most out of the app.